Therapy Services

 Select the logos to visit our services websites

-EMDR Therapy (Eye Movement Desensitisation and Reprocessing)
+EMDR Therapy (Eye Movement Desensitisation and Reprocessing).

 EMDR® is a structured, evidence-based therapy designed to help people recover from trauma and distressing life experiences, including PTSD, anxiety, depression, and panic disorders.